Skip to Main Content

 Sync to a device

-2. Make sure your device is in a USB port.
+2. Insert your device into a USB port.
 Make sure you select the correct drive.
 In this image, a thumb drive called "MemoryDepot" is the chosen storage device.

 3. Click and drag one or more video files to the area labeled Sync List.